charles-adedotun/gpt-discord-chatbot/README.md

 ## Credits

-This project was created by Charles Adedotun.
-It uses the OpenAI API and the Discord API.
+This project was created by Marcus Adebayo.
+It uses LangChain, OpenAI GPT-3.5 turbo chat model and the Discord API